The Weak Gravity Conjecture: A Review: Attempted Derivations of the WGC

 Here $W_{\mu\nu\rho\sigma}$ is the Weyl tensor.
 The relationship between the bases~\eqref{eq:S4derivAlt} and~\eqref{eq:S4deriv} is

 A more detailed discussion of the field redefinitions that can convert between operator bases may be found in Appendix B of~\cite{Cheung:2018cwt}.

 Early work on this subject derived the condition~\eqref{eq:4derivWGC} by directly solving the modified equations of motion in the presence of higher-derivative operators and extracting the corrected extremality bound from the perturbed black hole solution.
 Recently, calculations have been greatly streamlined by the discovery of elegant formulas relating the change in the extremality bound to integrals evaluated on the {\em uncorrected} black hole solution.
-Specifically, the shift of the charge-to-mass ratio $\zeta = \sqrt{2} M_\mathrm{Pl} Q/M$ of an extremal 4d Reissner-Nordstr{\"o}m black hole away from $1$ is given by
+Specifically, the shift in the charge-to-mass ratio $\zeta = |Q|/\sqrt{\gamma} \kappa M$ of an extremal black hole away from $1$ is given by

-where $\Delta{\cal L}$ consists of the higher-derivative corrections to the leading order Lagrangian and $|_\text{RN}$ signals that it is to be evaluted on the (two-derivative) Reissner-Nordstr{\"o}m solution.
+where $\Delta{\cal L}$ consists of the higher-derivative corrections to the leading order Lagrangian, $N$ and $h$ are the lapse function and spatial metric associated to a fixed-time slice (extending from the horizon to infinity), and $|_\text{two-deriv}$ signals that the expression is to be evaluated on the two-derivative solution.

-There are two key steps in deriving such an expression.
-First, the Wald entropy of a black hole~\cite{Wald:1993nt} is related, through standard thermodynamic arguments, to the Euclidean action evaluated on the solution.
-This receives corrections only from the corrections to the action evaluated on the uncorrected solution, since the evaluation of the uncorrected action on corrections to the solution vanishes at first order due to the extremality of the uncorrected action at an uncorrected solution ~\cite{Cheung:2018cwt, Reall:2019sah}.
-Second, the correction to the extremal charge-to-mass ratio is itself shown to be related to the change in the black hole entropy~\cite{Cheung:2018cwt}.
+Expressions of this form have been derived in multiple ways.
+One approach (used mainly for 4d Reissner-Nordstr\"om black holes) begins with the Wald entropy of the black hole~\cite{Wald:1993nt}, which is related, through standard thermodynamic arguments, to the Euclidean action evaluated on the solution.
+This receives corrections only from the corrections to the action evaluated on the uncorrected solution, since the evaluation of the uncorrected action on corrections to the solution vanishes at first order due to the extremality of the uncorrected action at an uncorrected solution~\cite{Cheung:2018cwt, Reall:2019sah}.

+The correction to the extremal charge-to-mass ratio is then shown to be related to the change in the black hole entropy~\cite{Cheung:2018cwt}.
 This has been generalized to rotating and dyonic black holes~\cite{Cheung:2019cwi}, dilatonic black holes~\cite{Loges:2019jzs}, AdS black holes~\cite{Cremonini:2019wdk}, and dyonic Kaluza-Klein black holes~\cite{Cremonini:2020smy}; see further discussion in~\cite{Arkani-Hamed:2021ajd}.
 In fact, the extremality/entropy relationship has been proven by~\cite{Goon:2019faz} using very general thermodynamic considerations, which imply that when there is a minimal mass for a given charge, $M > M_\text{ext}({\vec Q})$, sensitive to a parameter $\epsilon$ (like the coefficient of a 4-derivative operator),

 even outside the black hole context.
 Recently, similar results have been derived using the Iyer-Wald covariant phase space formalism \cite{Aalsma:2021qga} (also see~\cite{Aalsma:2020duv}).